Alcohol and Your Life

 - Do not wait!
 Call 911!

-Come to Counseling Services in Administration Building, Room 201, to further evaluate whether a problem actually exists, to learn more ways to cut down your drinking, and to learn more healthy coping skills.
+Come to Counseling and Psychological Services (CAPS) in the Student Wellness Center, Room 300B (third floor), to further evaluate whether a problem actually exists, to learn more ways to cut down your drinking, and to learn more healthy coping skills.
 If your alcohol use is impacting your academics, we also have educational counselors who may help with your academic performance.
-Our personal counselors are available for walk-ins M-F, 10am-4pm, and for emergency/crisis walk-ins M-F, 8:30am-4:30pm.
-Please call 408-924-5910 for more information.
+Our personal counselors are available for appointments and walk in crisis counseling.
+Please call us at 408-924-5910 to schedule an appointment or for more information.